fulezi/soleil/README.md

    * A cool Menu
    * A next level zone
    * A end
-   * A Tileable floor texture
+   * Bump textures
+   * Some anxious sounds

 ## Bugs / PITA
    * The GetNextLine throw on EOF on Linux